Be in the Know

 The number one thing to bear in mind with these guaranteed interviews offered by training providers is that they are almost exclusively for self-employed positions, so you would effectively be working for yourself.

-Now, there are countless examples of personal trainers who really thrived being self-employed.
-However, if you’re brand new to personal training then you may be putting yourself under considerable pressure to not only finding your footing and establish yourself in the industry but also secure enough clients to not only pay rent but also make a comfortable living.
+Now, there are countless examples of personal trainers who really thrived being self-employed, and many will choose this option out of preference.
+However, if you’re brand new to personal training, being self-employed could put yourself under considerable pressure to secure enough clients to make a comfortable living, all while still finding your footing and establishing yourself in the industry.

 Another disingenuous practice that training providers often engage in, alongside guaranteed interviews, is touting large and very attractive salary opportunities.

-Aside from the potentially great financial commitment involved with being tied to a guaranteed job, there are other downsides and points you should consider before you consider, let alone commit to such an arrangement.
+Aside from the potentially great financial commitment involved with being tied to a guaranteed job, there are other downsides and points you should consider before you commit to such an arrangement.

 As we’ve previously stated, there are many PTs who enjoy really successful careers being self-employed, so if you are still tempted to enter into a guaranteed interview scheme, just be sure to ask the right questions.